zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/json/json.md

 # Oracle JSON

 ## Introduction
-This lab is setup into multiple steps.
+There are three main parts to this lab.
--  In the first step you will setup the environment for JSON lab.
+- **Connect to SQL Developer** - you will setup the environment for JSON lab.
 In this lab, you will connect using Oracle SQL Developer.
--  The second step has already been completed but has been included for reference.
-This step creates the schema.
--  The third step walks you through the steps of inserting and updating JSON data.
-We can use standard database APIs to insert or update JSON data.
+- **Insert and Update JSON Data** - You can use standard database APIs to insert or update JSON data.
 We can also work directly with JSON data contained in file-system files by creating an external table that exposes it to the database.
 You will add a row to our JSON table using insert query and then the Oracle SQL function `json_mergepatch` to update specific portions of a JSON document.
--  The final section of this lab walks you through modules where we will see improvements in the simplicity of querying JSON documents using SQL.
+- **Query JSON Documents using SQL** - You will see improvements in the simplicity of querying JSON documents using SQL.
 We will also see materialized views query rewriting has been enhanced so that queries with JSON_EXISTS, `JSON_VALUE` and other functions can utilize a materialized view created over a query that contains a `JSON_TABLE` function.

 *Estimated Lab Time:* 20 Minutes